 PGY-3 curriculum primarily incorporates critical care and internal medicine topics as they relate to anesthesia.
 The academic half-day for PGY-3 is Wednesday afternoon.
 There is a hands-on regional anesthesia refresher in the anatomy lab during the summer (with PGY-4s).
 There are two other special workshops that are provided for the PGY-3s and PGY-4s: the Ultrasound (POCUS) workshop and the "Can't intubate, Can't ventilate" (CICV-Surgical airway) workshop.

 PGY-4 curriculum focuses on topics in subspecialty anesthesia, medicine, and surgery.
 The academic day for PGY-4 is Wednesday.
-The PGY-4s also encounter three critical hands-on workshops that they first received as PGY-3s: Regional Anesthesia, POCUS, and CICV.
+The PGY-4s also encounter three critical hands-on workshops that they first received as PGY-3s: Regional Anesthesia, and POCUS.

 PGY-5 curriculum targets the material required for the Royal College written and oral examinations.
 Throughout the first part of the academic year, the PGY-5 residents have their academic day (Tuesday) to study, mostly as free time, although simulation still also occurs on the academic day.
-Starting around January, they will have formal oral exam prep sessions that continue until just before the oral exam.
+They will have formal oral exam prep sessions that continue until just before the oral exam.

 Residents in the McMaster Anesthesia Residency Program have an excellent track record at the Royal College examinations.
 Our success rate primarily reflects our strong clinical and academic programs.
 In addition, we have a structured program to prepare residents for the Royal College Examinations, which includes: